Experience

 CLASSES

 Our program consists of project-based, creative classes that approach subjects in fresh and exciting ways.
 What subjects?
 What ways?
 We love to try new things—which means the Experimentory changes from year-to-year as we play and experiment.
-Below are examples of courses we have offered in the past.
+Below are our 2024 courses!

 Digital Images, Voices, and Sounds